NxSys/library.clients-brex/docs/man/source/getting-started/getting-started.rst

 Getting a Token From Brex
 -------------------------

-For consumer accounts, you will need an API token from Brex.
+For production accounts, you will need an API token from Brex.
 Instructions for getting that token can be found on Brex’s developer website:

 https://developer.brex.com/docs/authentication/